 Offering costs consist of underwriting, legal, accounting and other expenses incurred through the Initial Public Offering that are directly related to the Initial Public Offering.
-Offering costs amounting to \$3,518,164 were charged against the carrying value of common stock upon the completion of the Initial Public Offering and \$24,853 were charged to the statement of operations upon the completion of the Initial Public Offering.
+Offering costs amounting to \$3,543,017 were charged to stockholders' equity upon the completion of the Initial Public Offering.